section-engineering-education/engineering-education/content/articles/a-step-by-step-guide-on-how-to-use-typescript-with-nodejs/index.md

 Typescript, a JavaScript superset, is gaining tremendous popularity among developers.
-It incorporates every JavaScript feature with supplementary traits such as static typing, IntelliSense, and type checking.
+It incorporates every JavaScript feature with supplementary traits such as static typing, and type checking.

 Many factors make Node.js a popular JavaScript framework.
 Node.js has a strong NPM (Node Package Manager) ecosystem that provides open-source code (packages) that you can use in any of your Node.js projects.
-Check out this fantastic article to learn more about why Node.js is a popular framework.
+Check out [this fantastic article](/why-node-js-is-popular/) to learn more about why Node.js is a popular framework.
 Node.js is great for making server-side applications but It lacks some modern components such as type checking.
 A Node.js codebase can also be very hard to maintain.

 Typescript supports these modern coding styles, such as static typing and type checking.
 It is made to build extensive and high-level applications.
 That's why it would be great to have Typescript as the primary language to support Node.js functionality.
 This allows you to write server-side-based applications with strong type checking, which allows you to avoid runtime type errors and other Typescript advantages and take full advantage of Node.js.